Pros and cons of solar panels: They're usually worth it

 1. Solar panels don't work for every roof

-If you have a south-facing roof sloped between 15 to 40 degrees, you're in great shape for solar.
-Even with an east- or west-facing roof, or one that's flat, solar's likely still worth it.
-If you can only install solar panels on the north side of your roof, we don't recommend it.
+If you have a south-facing roof sloped between 15 and 40 degrees, you're in great shape for solar.
+Even with an east- or west-facing roof, or one that's flat, solar is likely still worth it.
+But if you can only install solar panels on the north side of your roof, we don't recommend it.

-Similarly, solar works well with asphalt shingle or metal roofs.
-But certain roofing materials used in older or historical homes, such as slate or cedar tiles, can be challenging for solar installers to work with.
-Some homes have skylights or rooftop additions like roof decks, which can also make installing solar too expensive or difficult.
+Similarly, solar works well with asphalt shingles or metal roofs.
+However, certain roofing materials used in older or historical homes—such as slate or cedar tiles—can be challenging for solar installers to work with.
+Some homes have skylights or rooftop additions like roof decks, which can also make installing solar panels expensive or difficult.

 2. Solar isn't ideal if you're about to move

-It takes time to break even on a solar panel system: The average solar panel payback period in the U.S. is around eight years.
-Even though going solar will likely increase your home's value, if you plan to move in the next three years or so, it's probably not worth it.
+It takes time to break even on a solar panel system.
+The average solar panel payback period in the U.S. is around seven years.
+Even though going solar will likely increase your home's value, it's probably not worth it if you plan to move in the next few years.

 3. If your electricity costs are low, your solar savings will be too

 The ultimate benefit of solar energy is that it saves you money every month.
-If you live in a state like Louisiana, though, where the cost of electricity is often 30% lower than the national average, it will take a long time to save with solar.
-On the other hand, installing a solar panel system in Hawaii makes a lot of sense: Electricity costs more than double the national average!
+If you live in a state where the cost of electricity is significantly lower than the national average, it’ll take a long time to save with solar.
+On the other hand, installing a solar panel system in Hawaii—where electricity costs are more than double the national average—makes a lot of sense.

-Your upfront cost of solar depends on tax credits, rebates, and the terms of your financing.
+Your upfront cost of solar depends on tax credits, rebates, and the terms of your financing agreement.
 If you don't qualify for a zero-down solar loan, the disadvantage of solar energy here is clear: Not everyone has the cash to purchase solar upfront.

 Several solar financing options can help, such as state-backed loan programs, leases, and power purchase agreements.
 To understand what solar will cost you, get a quick estimate of the average cost of solar in your state or even a personalized estimate for your home.

-Solar panels are made up of silicon solar cells, a metal frame, and a glass sheet.
-But depending on the brand and model, they can also contain toxic heavy metals like lead and cadmium.
-While some solar panel manufacturers are starting to phase out these heavy metals, the EPA considers most old solar panels hazardous, so you need to dispose of them properly.
+Most modern solar panels are made up of silicon solar cells, a metal frame, and a glass sheet.
+However, depending on the brand and model, they can also contain heavy metals like lead, cadmium, and silver.
+While these metals are safely encapsulated during normal operation, and some solar panel manufacturers are starting to phase out these heavy metals, proper disposal is essential when panels reach the end of their 25-30 year lifespan.

 If sustainable solar panels are important to you, make sure to let your installer know so they only include models without heavy metals in your quotes.
-These panels may cost a bit more, but they are better for the environment.
+These panels may cost a bit more, but are better for the environment.
+Additionally, recycling programs are expanding to handle end-of-life solar panels responsibly.

 Going solar is worth it for most homeowners with eligible properties.
 It reduces greenhouse gas emissions and saves you considerable money on your electric bills.

-As you consider investing in solar energy, though, make sure to weigh the pros and cons as they relate to your home, geography and climate, and unique needs.
+As you consider investing in solar energy, weigh the pros and cons related to your home, geography and climate, and unique needs.
 If your roof isn't a good fit, you plan to move soon, or your electricity costs are already low, you may want to hold off on installing solar panels.

 • 100% free to use, 100% online